 In 2009, the Roughriders had a particularly notorious Grey Cup Final loss: Damon Duval of the Montreal Alouettes missed a last-second field goal that appeared to give the Riders the Cup, but the Riders were penalized for having too many men on the field.
 That's right: In a version of football where you are allowed 12 men on the field, they had 13.
 Duval made the retry, and the Alouettes won 28-27.

 The Riders have 8 retired numbers.
-Unfortunately, 4 of them were due to the players' deaths in the crash of Trans-Canada Air Lines Flight 810 at Mount Slesse near Chilliwack, British Columbia.
+Unfortunately, 4 of them were due to the players' deaths in the crash of Trans-Canada Air Lines Flight 810 at Mount Slesse near Chilliwack, British Columbia on December 9, 1956.
 The 4 players were returning home from the postseason Shrine Game between East and West All-Stars at Empire Stadium in Vancouver.

 These tragic honorees are: 40, tight end Mel Becket; 55, offensive lineman Mario DeMarco; 56, offensive lineman Ray Syrnyk; and 73, defensive end Gordon Sturridge.
 Calvin Jack Jones of the Winnipeg Blue Bombers was also killed.
 The total death toll was 62.

 Also honored with the retirement of their numbers are 23, 1960s and '70s quarterback Ron Lancaster; 34, 1960s and '70s running back George Reed; 36, 1980s and '90s kicker Dave Ridgway; and 44, 1970s and '80s guard Roger Aldag.